Christian Democratic National Peasants' Party: Presidential elections

 ^{1} Emil Constantinescu was the common centre-right candidate who was endorsed by the PNȚCD in both 1992 and 1996 as part of the larger Romanian Democratic Convention (CDR).

-^{2} Mugur Isărescu was endorsed by the PNȚCD at the 2000 elections as part of the Romanian Democratic Convention 2000 (CDR 2000) alliance.
+^{2} Mugur Isărescu was endorsed by the PNȚCD in the 2000 elections as part of the Romanian Democratic Convention 2000 (CDR 2000) alliance.

 ^{3} PDL candidate endorsed by PNȚCD due to a decision enforced by the then official fraction of the PNȚCD led by Marian Petre Miluț.

-^{4} Elena Udrea was endorsed by the People's Movement Party (PMP)-PNȚCD alliance at the 2014 Romanian presidential election.
+^{4} Elena Udrea was endorsed by the People's Movement Party (PMP)-PNȚCD alliance in the 2014 Romanian presidential election.

 ^{5} PSD candidate endorsed by PNȚCD.